Burberry Apologized For Mistaking Riz Ahmed & Dev Patel At The BAFTAs

-Twitter was ablaze last night, and not just because of that Beyoncé performance.
-While the Grammys were taking place in the U.S., the British Academy Film Awards were going down across the pond.
+Twitter was ablaze on Sunday night, and not just because of that Beyoncé performance.
+While the Grammys were taking place in the U.S., the British Academy Film Awards were going down on this side of the pond.
 Both The Night Of's Riz Ahmed and Lion's Dev Patel were in attendance, but according to a now-deleted tweet from Burberry, they're the same person.
 The brand tweeted a photo of Riz Ahmed on the red carpet, but captioned it "Celebrating the #EEBAFTAs in London this evening, Best Actor in a Supporting Role winner #DevPatel wears a @Burberry custom made navy tuxedo."

 Burberry just confused @RizMC for Dev Patel because all brown people look the same?
 This is why we need to diversify our media. pic.twitter.com/d4iIITHNdo— Simran Jeet Singh (@SikhProf) February 13, 2017